-Chest Pain & Heart Attack ER in Lewisville
+Emergency Room and Emergency Care Services for Chest Pain & Heart Attack

 If you or a loved one is displaying symptoms of a heart attack or experiencing new or worsening chest pain, call 911 or contact ER of Texas right away.
-At our multiple facilities located throughout Denton, Collin, and Tarrant Counties, we provide high-quality emergency medical services, including chest pain and heart attack treatment in Lewisville and the neighboring communities.
+We provide high-quality emergency medical services, including chest pain and heart attack treatment in Lewisville, Frisco, and the neighboring communities.

 While some heart attacks come on suddenly, others are more gradual.
 Be sure to pay attention to all heart attack warning signs and seek immediate emergency attention if you or someone you love is experiencing any of the symptoms of a heart attack.